igaster/laravel-image-versions/README.md

 $photo->myMehod();					// Call methods that you have defined in the Photo class
 ```

-Ypu can find more information about the decorator used at [igaster/eloquent-decorator](https://github.com/igaster/eloquent-decorator)
+You can find more information about the decorator used at [igaster/eloquent-decorator](https://github.com/igaster/eloquent-decorator)

 ## ToDo:
 - overide default paths